p-ayam/Digital-Synthesis-Lab/README.md

 <img src="https://github.com/p-ayam/Digital-Synthesis-Lab/blob/master/pictures/excel_overvoew1.jpg" alt="alt text" width="700" height="whatever">

 2. It also shows the number of the reactions that chemists have performed and the due dates in which they were carried out (View=`user_metrics`).
+This View is generated based on the following MySQL code:
 ```
 CREATE VIEW `user_metrics` AS
     SELECT